Common Myths About EMDR Therapy (And What’s Actually True)

 About the Author

-As the founder of Catherine Alvarado, LMFT & Associates and co-founder of Eunoia Wellness Studio, Catherine is dedicated to providing holistic therapy in the South Bay, blending evidence-based care with compassionate support.
-She offers individual therapy, intensive EMDR therapy, adjunct EMDR, couples therapy, and family therapy in Redondo Beach and online across California.
+As the founder of Catherine Alvarado, LMFT & Associates and co-founder of Eunoia Wellness Studio, I bring together evidence-based therapy and a deeply relational approach.
+My practice offers individual therapy, EMDR intensives, adjunct EMDR, couples therapy, and family therapy—both in person in Redondo Beach and online throughout California.

 Previous